Overview

 Uses Of ESR And CRP For Diagnosis

-In many circumstances, clinicians combine ESR and CRP testing to gain a better understanding of a patient’s inflammatory condition.
+In many circumstances, clinicians combine ESR and CRP testing to understand a patient’s inflammatory condition better.
 While CRP is beneficial for diagnosing acute inflammation, ESR can provide information about chronic diseases.
 For example, a patient with high ESR and CRP levels may have a more serious inflammatory illness that necessitates immediate treatment.

-ESR and CRP in Lupus: A high ESR combined with normal CRP can indicate disease activity in the absence of infection.
+ESR and CRP in Lupus: A high ESR combined with normal CRP can indicate disease activity without infection.
 However, elevated CRP levels in lupus may indicate an infection or another aggravating condition.

-ESR and CRP in Heart Disease: Elevated hs-CRP levels are a well-known predictor of cardiovascular disease risk, but ESR is less widely utilized in this setting but can still indicate chronic inflammation that contributes to heart disease.
+ESR and CRP in Heart Disease: Elevated hs-CRP levels are a well-known predictor of cardiovascular disease risk.
+ESR, however, is less widely utilized in this setting, but it can still indicate chronic inflammation contributing to heart disease.

 Treatment For High ESR And CRP Levels